meredityman/ofcourse2021/README.md

 * Accessing a web api from using ofURLFileLoader and ofxJson
 * Communicating between programmes using OSC.
 * Using ofSpout/ofSyphon with RunwayML
+* Loading videos and accessing the webcam.
+* Implementing a buffered shader effect.
+* Pick a shader from ShaderToy and try to implement it in openFrameworks.
+* Making our own addons.
+* Building a GUI the easy way.
+* Using parameters with events.
+* Using ofImGui for more advanced interfaces.
+* Loading and displaying 3D models.
+* Using shaders to create lighting effects.
+* 3D transforms and vectors.
+* Using the camera.
+* Rendering videos.

 ### Assignments